United States and state-sponsored terrorism: Luis Posada Carriles

 After a series of arrests and escapes, Carriles returned to the CIA fold in 1985 by joining their support operations to the Contra terrorists in Nicaragua, which were being run by Oliver North.
 His job included air dropping military supplies, for which he was paid a significant salary.
 He later admitted to playing a part in the Iran-Contra affair.
 In 1997, a series of terrorist bombings occurred in Cuba, and Carriles was implicated.
 The bombings were said to be targeted at the growing tourism there.
 Carriles admitted that the lone conviction in the case had been of a mercenary under his command, and also made a confession (later retracted) that he had planned the incident.
 Human Rights Watch stated that although Carriles might no longer receive active assistance, he benefited from the tolerant attitude of the U.S. government.
 In 2000, Carriles was arrested and convicted in Panama of attempting to assassinate Fidel Castro.

 In 2005, Carriles was held by U.S. authorities in Texas on a charge of illegal presence on national territory, but the charges were dismissed on May 8, 2007.
-On September 28, 2005 a U.S. immigration judge ruled that Carriles could not be deported, finding that he faced the threat of torture in Venezuela.
+On September 28, 2005, a U.S. immigration judge ruled that Carriles could not be deported, finding that he faced the threat of torture in Venezuela.
 Likewise, the US government has refused to send Carriles to Cuba, saying he might face torture.
-His release on bail on April 19, 2007 elicited angry reactions from the Cuban and Venezuelan governments.
+His release on bail on April 19, 2007, elicited angry reactions from the Cuban and Venezuelan governments.
 The U.S. Justice Department had urged the court to keep him in jail because he was "an admitted mastermind of terrorist plots and attacks", a flight risk and a danger to the community.
-On September 9, 2008 the United States Court of Appeals for the Fifth Circuit reversed the District Court's order dismissing the indictment and remanded the case to the District Court.
-On April 8, 2009 the United States Attorney filed a superseding indictment in the case.
-Carriles' trial ended on April 8, 2011 with a jury acquitting him on all charges.
+On September 9, 2008, the United States Court of Appeals for the Fifth Circuit reversed the District Court's order dismissing the indictment and remanded the case to the District Court.
+On April 8, 2009, the United States Attorney filed a superseding indictment in the case.
+Carriles' trial ended on April 8, 2011, with a jury acquitting him on all charges.
 Peter Kornbluh described him as "one of the most dangerous terrorists in recent history" and the "godfather of Cuban exile violence."

-Colombian paramilitary groups
+Colombia

 The first Colombian paramilitary groups were organized by the Colombian government following recommendations made by U.S. military counterinsurgency advisers who were sent to Colombia in the early 1960s during the Cold War to combat leftist politicians, activists and guerrillas.

 Paramilitary groups were responsible for most of the human rights violations in the latter half of the ongoing Colombian conflict.
 According to several international human rights and governmental organizations, right-wing paramilitary groups were responsible for at least 70 to 80% of political murders in Colombia in a given year during the 80s and 90s.
 Paramilitary violence and terrorism there was principally targeted to peasants, unionists, indigenous people, human rights workers, teachers and left-wing political activists or their supporters.